benc-uk/azure-devops-core-docker/readme.md

-# End to End Azure DevOps Lab / Demo
-# With .NET Core, Docker and VSTS
+# Azure DevOps Lab with .NET Core, Docker and VSTS

 ## Synopsis
 From first principals and nothing but VS Code, an empty directory and a cmd prompt we will create a working web application running in the cloud, in containers, deployed via an automated DevOps CI/CD pipeline